cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 ### WebTrust and Review ‘Network and Certificate System Security’

-- We reviewed Don’s auditor comments on the Network and Certificate System Security Requirements NCSSR) document
+• We reviewed Don’s auditor comments on the Network and Certificate System Security Requirements NCSSR) document

-- Dean asked what Don’s comments will be used for – will the guidance be used by the auditor?
+• Dean asked what Don’s comments will be used for – will the guidance be used by the auditor?
 Don – yes

-- Ben presented his responses to Don’s comments.
+• Ben presented his responses to Don’s comments.
 He gave an example of the requirement that all accounts, applications, services, protocols, and port that are not in use should be disabled.
 Ben proposed a blacklist instead.

-- Don agreed with Ben
+• Don agreed with Ben

-- Ryan said that “default deny’ whitelists are better at dealing with threats that constantly adapt
+• Ryan said that “default deny’ whitelists are better at dealing with threats that constantly adapt

-- Ben moved on to the weekly change review.
+• Ben moved on to the weekly change review.
 Don’s comment is that a week skipped would be an audit finding.

-- Robin – do we need a more general requirement – less prescriptive?
+• Robin – do we need a more general requirement – less prescriptive?

-- Wayne asked Don if a qualified NCSSR audit would mean a failed Webtrust audit.
+• Wayne asked Don if a qualified NCSSR audit would mean a failed Webtrust audit.
 Don said the NCSSR audit will be part of baseline, so a problem with an NCSSR requirement would qualify a baseline audit, but not necessarily a regular Webtrust audit.

-- Wayne said that missing a minor prescriptive requirement would cause a qualified audit, which is essentially failing, from my perspective.
+• Wayne said that missing a minor prescriptive requirement would cause a qualified audit, which is essentially failing, from my perspective.
 And even if a qualification did not remove you from the root store, you would have to go around and explain the qualification to each of the browsers.

-- Robin said it’s not a failure, it’s just a qualification.
+• Robin said it’s not a failure, it’s just a qualification.

-- Don said his concern is about the time-sensitive requirements.
+• Don said his concern is about the time-sensitive requirements.
 An example of alternative language might be something like, “on a timely basis, normally within 24 hours.”
 Auditors wouldn’t normally create new prescriptive requirements in audit requirements, but we are relying on you as users of the audit.

-- Robin said that less prescriptive requirements lead to the use of “weasel words” like “normally”
+• Robin said that less prescriptive requirements lead to the use of “weasel words” like “normally”

-- Don – For example, you have a requirement for the CA to terminate all administrative access within 24 hours of termination, where 48 hours might be just as good.
+• Don – For example, you have a requirement for the CA to terminate all administrative access within 24 hours of termination, where 48 hours might be just as good.

-- Ben said that there was a debate about this when the NCSSRs were balloted and the more prescriptive language was chosen
+• Ben said that there was a debate about this when the NCSSRs were balloted and the more prescriptive language was chosen

-- Don – another example is where you say “lockout account access to Certificate Systems after no more than five (5) failed access attempts”
+• Don – another example is where you say “lockout account access to Certificate Systems after no more than five (5) failed access attempts”

-- Dean said that we should keep the prescriptive language and let the CA explain it to root programs
+• Dean said that we should keep the prescriptive language and let the CA explain it to root programs

-- Ryan agreed, stating that he’d rather see more audit findings
+• Ryan agreed, stating that he’d rather see more audit findings

-- Ben moved on to a discussion of the requirement for patching every 6 months.
+• Ben moved on to a discussion of the requirement for patching every 6 months.

-- Robin gave the example of an air-gapped offline CA system that is only touched once per year as a cause for an audit finding.
+• Robin gave the example of an air-gapped offline CA system that is only touched once per year as a cause for an audit finding.

-- Jeremy said that the requirement was for a record of the decision not to install an update to be recorded.
+• Jeremy said that the requirement was for a record of the decision not to install an update to be recorded.
 That would not generate an audit finding even for an untouched offline system as long as the decision is made for each update.

-- Doug asked what constitutes a vulnerability?
+• Doug asked what constitutes a vulnerability?
 Ryan said that the MITRE database is the industry standard.

-- Ben moved on to the requirement that passwords ‘are not a dictionary word’ that Don commented on being non-auditable.
+• Ben moved on to the requirement that passwords ‘are not a dictionary word’ that Don commented on being non-auditable.
 Ben said that’s fine because the NIST document is actually stricter and the current wording allows the CA to create a password policy that is at least equivalent.
 The CA security document is similar to the NIST proposal in this, except the NIST proposal just states begins this section by saying that organizations should have a password policy.
 So, we could adopt the NIST approach of saying, all CAs should have a password policy, and good policies consist of the following…

-- Ben moved to discussion of the requirement to restrict remote administration or access.
+• Ben moved to discussion of the requirement to restrict remote administration or access.
 Don said that this requirement eliminates the use of floating IP addresses.
 Ben said that he didn’t think we wanted people running CAs from coffee shops.
 IP addresses can be in a set range or specified.
 Or if a VPN or other product doesn’t provide functionality, then maybe that should be looked at.
 If it results in a qualified audit, then the CA can explain it.
 Don said that the CA would have to document exceptions with evidence.

-- Ryan asked why have the external IP address requirement.
+• Ryan asked why have the external IP address requirement.
 Dean read the provision out loud about multifactor authentication.
-Ryan said that from the perspective of a global company like Google, that it does not appear to be an effective mitigation technique against state-sponsored attacks—but they have everything else in place—device certificates, authentication and encryption, tunneling, and audit logging, etc. but the external IP doesn’t seem to matter as much.
+Ryan said that from the perspective of a global company like Google, that it does not appear to be an effective mitigation technique against state-sponsored attacks-but they have everything else in place-device certificates, authentication and encryption, tunneling, and audit logging, etc. but the external IP doesn’t seem to matter as much.
 Google is moving away from it.

-- Ben moved to discussion of ‘Security Support System under the control of CA…’ and said that Don is interpreting it more broadly than intended.
+• Ben moved to discussion of ‘Security Support System under the control of CA…’ and said that Don is interpreting it more broadly than intended.
 Don says that the people running the monitoring systems need to be in trusted roles.
 Ben thought the language was reducing the scope.

-- Ben reviewed the requirement that minimizes the scope of changes to things the CA determines to be “significant”.
+• Ben reviewed the requirement that minimizes the scope of changes to things the CA determines to be “significant”.
 Don stated that the burden of proof is on CAs for what is “significant.”

-- Ryan said that what constitutes a “security patch” is generally designated as part of the vulnerability announcement.
+• Ryan said that what constitutes a “security patch” is generally designated as part of the vulnerability announcement.
 “Recommended” presumes that it is by the application vendor.
 Microsoft, Chrome and Mozilla are usually clear about when they designate a patch as “security relevant” and Mozilla gets a CVE assignment from Mitre.

-- Bob said that critical security patch requirements come out for Mozilla at least every 14 days, and DOD says you have to get it patched within 30 days or CyberCom will shut you down.
+• Bob said that critical security patch requirements come out for Mozilla at least every 14 days, and DOD says you have to get it patched within 30 days or CyberCom will shut you down.

-- Ryan said this section could benefit from additional clarity that it refers to Mitre, which is who maintains the CVE database.
+• Ryan said this section could benefit from additional clarity that it refers to Mitre, which is who maintains the CVE database.

-- Don said that CAs need to document all of these compliance explanations as they occur before the auditor shows up.
+• Don said that CAs need to document all of these compliance explanations as they occur before the auditor shows up.

-- Dean asked if Don’s comments and/or audit guidance would be shared with CAs to help them comply with the audit requirements, and Don said, “yes.”
+• Dean asked if Don’s comments and/or audit guidance would be shared with CAs to help them comply with the audit requirements, and Don said, “yes.”

-- Ben said that he had written an article for ISSA Journal that people will read and hopefully we’ll receive more input from information security professionals on this.
+• Ben said that he had written an article for ISSA Journal that people will read and hopefully we’ll receive more input from information security professionals on this.

 ### EV Verification Tasks performed by attorneys, accountants, local registration authorities, site visit companies, etc.